Insurance Stocks Moving In Friday's Intraday Session - Benzinga

 Gainers

-- Huize Holding HUIZ stock moved upwards by 6.47% to $1.38 during Friday's regular session.
-Trading volume for this security as of 12:40 EST is 44.4K, which is 16.1% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $70.1 million.
+- Marpai MRAI stock rose 6.84% to $1.56 during Friday's regular session.
+The current volume of 17.2K shares is 5.7% of Marpai's average full-day volume over the last 100 days (last updated at 12:40 EST).
+The market value of their outstanding shares is at $31.6 million.

 Losers